 Total gross household income must be at or below 250% of the Federal Poverty Income Guidelines.

 Use our Income Calculator to find out if your gross (before tax) income is within the range of eligibility for our program.

 How to Apply

 The Neighbor to Neighbor Program also partners with a network of Community Based Organizations throughout the state.
 These dedicated agencies provide application intake services for clients.
 Find an agency in your area with Dollar Energy Fund’s Agency Finder.

-Temporary COVID-19 Expanded Grant
+COVID-19 Expanded Grant

 AEP Ohio’s Expanded Heating Grant Program is available for customers showing proof of coronavirus hardship.
 This temporary “COVID” program is in effect from July 15, 2020 through December 31, 2020.
 To be reviewed each 30 days for fund availability prior to continuation.